Sergei Storchak

-Sergei Anatolievich Storchak (Серге́й Анатольевич Сторча́к; born 8 June 1954) is a Deputy Finance Minister of Russia.
+Sergei Anatolievich Storchak (Серге́й Анатольевич Сторча́к; born 8 June 1954) is a Ukrainian-born Russian politician who had former served as the a Deputy Finance Minister of Russia.
 Storchak was born in Olevsk, Zhytomyr Oblast, Ukraine SSR, and became one of Russia's three deputy finance ministers in November 2005.
 He specialized in international financial relations, and was a prominent figure in negotiations over paying off Soviet-era debt.
 He negotiated Russia's repayment of its debt to the Paris Club of creditor nations, which it completed last year.
 In April 2009, he was charged with attempted fraud and embezzlement of state funds.

 Fraud charges

 Detention

 On 15 November 2007, Storchak was detained by the Russian police as a part of a criminal investigation.
 "The detention took place outside the ministry.
 It may be related to criminal cases against a third party, not finance ministry officials," the ministry said in a statement.
 Prosecutors later confirmed the detention of Storchak and two businessmen on suspicion of "attempting large-scale embezzlement from the Russian state budget through fraud".
 In autumn 2009, he was released from custody and put on a travel ban.